xhanafix/social-media-generator/README.md

 ### Available Models
 Some popular models you can use:
-- `anthropic/claude-3-opus:beta` - Most capable model, best for complex content
+- `anthropic/claude-3-opus:beta` - Most capable model, best for complex content and factual accuracy
-- `anthropic/claude-3-sonnet:beta` - Good balance of capability and speed
+- `anthropic/claude-3-sonnet:beta` - Good balance of capability, speed, and accuracy
-- `google/gemini-pro` - Strong performance for creative content
+- `google/gemini-pro` - Strong performance for creative content with factual verification
-- `meta-llama/llama-2-70b-chat` - Good for general purpose content
+- `meta-llama/llama-2-70b-chat` - Good for general purpose content with fact-checking
-- `mistralai/mistral-7b-instruct` - Fast and efficient
+- `mistralai/mistral-7b-instruct` - Fast and efficient with basic fact verification
 - `deepseek/deepseek-chat-v3-0324:free` - Free tier model (default)

 ### How to Change the Model